Krapar - Գրաբար - Classical Armenian

 Verb Stems

-Verb stems consist of a root and possibly a stem suffix directly after the root (before the characteristic vowel and other endings).
-Present-stem roots may have the directly after the rootfixes -ան-, -ն-, -չ-, and -նչ-, and aorist-stem roots may have the directly after the rootfix -(vowel)ց-.
+Verb stems consist of a root and possibly a stem suffix immediately after the root (before the characteristic vowel and other endings).
+Present-stem roots may have the stem suffixes -ան-, -ն-, -չ-, or -նչ-, and aorist-stem roots may have the stem suffix -(Vowel)ց-.
 For example:

 Present Aorist